 As RH in situ methodology gained technical traction at the turn of this century, relative humidity (RH) testing came to be adopted as a valid means of accurately indicating moisture content levels at various locations within concrete slabs.

 As the world changes, so too does the world of regulation.
-The American Society for Testing and Materials (ASTM) standard F2170-11 incorporated several changes to its previous version (ASTM F2170-9) and even with the recent changes, the Rapid RH® 4.0 EX from Wagner Meters is once again in full compliance for accurate and industry-accepted results.
+The American Society for Testing and Materials (ASTM) standard F2170 , will from time to time, update their requirements, and even with the recent changes, the Rapid RH® from Wagner Meters is in full compliance for accurate and industry-accepted results.

 ASTM F2170 News

 F2170 is ASTM’s standard relating to concrete moisture test protocol using relative humidity (RH) as the mode of measure.
-These changes to the ASTM F2170 standard were intended to ensure the necessary depth-specific readings for RH testing, and to ensure maximum accuracy for RH test results.
+These requirements of the ASTM F2170 standard are intended to ensure the necessary depth-specific readings for RH testing, and to ensure maximum accuracy for RH test results.

 Fins for the test hole sleeve or liner: Fin design at the outside bottom of the test hole sleeve helps to isolate the sensor from air traveling down the exterior of the liner, and localizes the area from which the in situ probe will take its reading.

-Solid sleeve liner design: To minimize interference with the RH readings, test hole liners or sleeves can no longer allow air to pass through them at any point above the sensor.
+Solid sleeve liner design: To minimize interference with the RH readings, test hole liners or sleeves cannot allow air to pass through them at any point above the sensor.

 The Hole Problem